Visual Odometry with Neuromorphic Resonator Networks: Results

-To improve the performance of the network in situations when VO generates a large error and to emphasize the flexibility of our approach and the VSA framework, we demonstrate sensory fusion of the visual and inertial modalities in Fig.~\ref{fig:results_fusion}.
+To improve the network's performance when VO generates a large error and to emphasize the flexibility of our approach and the VSA framework, we demonstrate sensory fusion of the visual and inertial modalities in Fig.~\ref{fig:results_fusion}.
 While the visual odometry provides absolute angles relative to the map, the IMU measurements provide the angular velocities, i.e., the rates of change of the rotation angles.
 This means we can include a prediction step into the state update equations (see Eq.~\ref{eq:fusion}).
-Instead of just estimating each state from the input and the other states, each state is predicted using its rate of change before it is used to update the other states.
-As expected, the peak in the state readout becomes sharper in Fig.~\ref{fig:results_fusion}A compared to Fig.~\ref{fig:results_shapes_rotation}A, and particularly in difficult iterations, the error is significantly reduced, leading to an overall lower median error in this experiment of 2.7 degrees (see Tab.~\ref{tab:literature_rotation}).
+Instead of just estimating each state from the input and the other states, each state is predicted using its approximate rate of change before it is used to update the other states.
+As expected, the peak in the readout becomes sharper in Fig.~\ref{fig:results_fusion}A compared to Fig.~\ref{fig:results_shapes_rotation}A, and particularly in difficult iterations, the error is notably reduced, leading to an overall lower median error in this experiment of 2.7 degrees (see Tab.~\ref{tab:literature_rotation}).